joelachance/joelachance/README.md

-## Hey there 👋

 Software Engineer building since 2015.
 I've worked for Fortune 500s and small startups.

-I maintain open source projects like Astral and contribute to others.
+I maintain open source projects like Astral and have contributed to others, like Numpy.org.
-I build MCP tools.
-[Telepath](https://telepath.sh)
+I'm building your favorite AI memory tool.
+[Satori](https://satori.sh)

 <!--
 **joelachance/joelachance** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.